 Mehta’s characters, especially Ayah’s admirers are given names, a deliberate giveaway of their identities.
 Nandita Das is especially memorable as Shanta, her face evocatively expressive of the range of emotions the period itself evoked.
 Hope, anticipation and expectation give way to anxiety and hesitation, as uncertainty and fear linger in the air.
-Dilnawaz, the Ice Candy Man, is played with considerable aplomb by Aamir Khan.
-Rahul Khanna, as Hassan, the masseur is Dilnawaz’s rival in love, and an utter contrast to him.
+Dil Navaz, the Ice Candy Man, is played with considerable aplomb by Aamir Khan.
+Rahul Khanna, as Hasan, the masseur is Dil Navaz’s rival in love, and an utter contrast to him.

-Dilnawaz gives free rein to his emotions; he shows anger when a train full of refugees is attacked, and is jealous about Shantai’s open affection of Hassan.
+Dil Navaz gives free rein to his emotions; he shows anger when a train full of refugees is attacked, and is jealous about Shanta’s open affection of Hasan.
 The latter, on the other hand, is kind, and tolerant, willing to risk his all to secure a Sikh family’s safety.

 The tension in the novel between Lenny and Cousin, who share a strange precocious relationship alternating between sibling affection and a distinct sexual awareness, is substituted in the film with the rivalry and jealousy between the two men for Ayah’s affections.
 Rahul Khanna, the gentle-gazed and kind-hearted masseur hardly speaks much in the novel – he isn’t a main character after all, just one of Ayah’s many admirers.
 This fact of lacking a voice as a character strangely denies him much dialogue even in the film, though he is one of its central characters.